andrew/ultimate-awesome/README.md

 - [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources for OpenSearch.
 Maintained by the folks @ BigData Boutique (makers of Pulse AI SRE for OpenSearch).
 - [awesome-d4](https://github.com/cagartner/awesome-d4) - 🎉 A curated list of awesome things related to Diablo 4.
 - [fucking-awesome-cli-apps](https://github.com/Correia-jpv/fucking-awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps.
 With up-to-date repository stars⭐ and forks🍴.
+- [awesome-statistics](https://github.com/dariubs/awesome-statistics) - A curated list of awesome statistics resources.
+- [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.
 - [awesome-few-shot-meta-learning](https://github.com/johnnyasd12/awesome-few-shot-meta-learning) - Awesome few shot / meta learning papers.
 - [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.
 - [awesome-sqlmesh](https://github.com/nicosuave/awesome-sqlmesh) - A curated list of awesome SQLMesh resources.